By Sarah Giles

 By now your long-list of suitable plants will have started to be whittled down, and you should be well on the way to a definitive shopping list for a lovely new border.
 But if you’re feeling overwhelmed by the choice, even once you’ve narrowed down the possibilities, here are some superstars to consider…

-1. Hemerocallis ‘Stafford’ – this red daylily works really well with other hot colours
+- Hemerocallis ‘Stafford’ – this red daylily works really well with other hot colors

-2. Sanguisorba officianalis has little small, button-like flowerheads on slim stems and creates a fabulous haze when planted in a swath
+- Sanguisorba officianalis has little small, button-like flowerheads on slim stems and creates a fabulous haze when planted in a swathe

-1. Ferns like Dryopteris wallichiana and Asplenium scolopendrium make a lovely, lush backdrop for more floriferous plants.
+- Ferns like Dryopteris wallichiana and Asplenium scolopendrium make a lovely, lush backdrop for more floriferous plants.
 Our guide on how to grow ferns is well worth checking out if you'd like to have your own.

 By Holly Crossley •